-This page will give an example of extending the use of OctoPack when you have a PostBuild event in Visual Studio and want to include files that are not specifically part of your build, such as files that have been moved using Xcopy.
+This page gives an example of extending OctoPack for when you have a PostBuild event in Visual Studio and want to include files that are not specifically part of your build, such as files that have been moved using Xcopy.

 This is resolved by creating a NuSpec file, and creating a files tag to tell OctoPack to take my moved files, and put them inside a folder called

-This is resolved by adding /p:OctoPackEnforceAddingFiles=true, this tells OctoPack to also add the files it would normally add while building as well as those targeted by my files tag in the NuSpec file.
+/p:OctoPackEnforceAddingFiles=true, to tell OctoPack to also add the files it would normally add while building as well as those targeted by my files tag in the NuSpec file.

 Now my test folder and files, as well as my build files, are included in the package.